"Quiet, Rejuvenating, Cute, Delicious, Gorgeous."

 We love and take great pride in our rustic campground.
 Because we only offer three sites you will find that you are able to truly relax and get away from that busy campground vibe.

 Our outdoor kitchen is also rustic, but still provides you with enough flat space to cook a good meal.
+There is an outdoor sink that you can use to wash your dishes.
 We have a few seats available, but it is best to bring your own camping chair if you want a guaranteed spot to sit down.
 There is a flat table to use for preparing your dinner.
 This is a communal space that is shared by all three campsites and our farm intern when they are there.
 We ask for individuals to clean up after themselves after they are done using the kitchen.
-You can also use your platform (sites 1 and 2) to cook upon as it is elevated off the ground.
+You can also use your platform (sites 1 and 2) to set up your camping stove to cook upon as it is elevated off the ground.
+We do not provide any kitchen stoves or appliances for campers.
+There are a few items in the communal kitchen area that are used by our intern.
+If you need to borrow a camping stove, please ask.

 Farm fresh veggies, fruit, and eggs are available for purchase upon request...just ask!

-Creek Perch (site 1): Can be found on a brand new, small, elevated platform (8'x8') looking down on Owen's Creek and adjacent to the communal kitchen area.
+Creek Perch (site 1): Great for one tent that can fit on an elevated, flat platform (8'x8') looking down on Owen's Creek and adjacent to the communal kitchen area.
 To find the Creekside Perch Follow the path and signs from the parking area and you will see it on your right on the hill looking down on Owens Creek.
-(1-minute walk)
+(1-minute walk) We do not recommend booking this site for more than one tent.

-Miwok Village (site 2): This site is also an elevated platform (10x10') and is on a slightly more moderate slope surrounded by grass, wild flowers, and miwok pounding rocks.
+Miwok Village (site 2): Great for one tent that can fit on an elevated, flat platform (10x10') and is on a slightly more moderate slope surrounded by grass, wild flowers, and miwok pounding rocks.
 This site is closest to the hot shower.
 To find the Miwok Village, follow the path and signs from the parking area and you will see it on your right on the hill looking down on Owens Creek.
-(1-minute walk)
+(1-minute walk) We do not recommend booking this site for more than one tent.

 Willow Creek (Site 3 (group site)) : This site is by far our largest and on flat ground.
 A group can easily fit 3 or more tents here.
 Willow Creek is literally on the creek ledge looking down on the bubbling Owens Creek.
 You can drive up to this site but must return your car to the parking area as we do not want to ruin the views of the other camping platforms.